Open-EO/openeo.org/documentation/1.0/developers/backends/opendatacube.md

 First of all, you should read carefully the [getting started guide for service providers](./getting-started.md).

 ::: tip Note
-The Open Data Cube implementation for openEO is not a full-fledged out-of-the-box openEO back-end, but can be part of the infrastructure for the data management part.
+The xarray implementation for openEO is not a full-fledged out-of-the-box openEO back-end, but can be part of the infrastructure for the data management part.
 In detail it can be used as data source for [EO Data Discovery](../api/reference.md#tag/EO-Data-Discovery) and e.g. in combination with a dask cluster as processing back-end for [Data Processing](../api/reference.md#tag/Data-Processing).
-In any case, a [HTTP REST interface must be available in front of ODC to properly answer openEO requests](#http-rest-interface).
+In any case, a [HTTP REST interface must be available in front of process implementations to properly answer openEO requests](#http-rest-interface).
 :::

-There are two main components involved with ODC and openEO:
+There are two main components involved with openEO and xarray:
 1. [Process Graph Parser for Python](#process-graph-parser-for-python)
 2. [Python Processes for openEO](#python-processes-for-openeo)